-Escape the heat and join us at our beautiful venue for the amazing, 5 star rated, Ode to Laz Michigan Backyard Ultra event.
-We guarantee this will be the best event you've attended, or we will let you double your laps for free before you DNF!.
+Escape the heat (most years) and join us at our beautiful venue for the amazing, 5 star rated, Ode to Laz Michigan Backyard Ultra event.
+We guarantee this will be the best event you've attended, or we will let you double your laps for free before you DNF!

-The race follows the traditional theme of Lazarus Lake’s original Big Dog’s Backyard Ultra.
+The race follows the traditional theme of Laz Lake’s original Big Dog’s Backyard Ultra

 We will disco all night cheering on the runners, join the festivities with our 70's retro contest.
 Run in retro gear if you'd like, or party in your best 70's costume.

-******** We're honoured to have Mike Melton of MCM Timing (the best Ultra timer in the biz!) back again to time our 2022 event *********
+******** We're honored to have Mike Melton of MCM Timing (the best ultra timer in the biz!) back for 2023*********

 Qualification & Waitlist

-We accept and guarantee the first 125 open entries, and then begin a waitlist.
-Don't worry, we estimate about 30-50 will be pulled in from the waitlist.
+- We accept and guarantee the first 175 open entries for the backyard event, and then begin a waitlist.
+Don't worry, most, if not all will be pulled in from the waitlist.

-The Ode to Laz is a Big's Backyard affiliated race, so your results count towards any "at large" championship consideration AND the winner of the 2022 Ode to Laz makes the exclusive 15-person 2022 Big's Backyard National Championship Team.
+- The Ode to Laz is a Big's Backyard affiliated race, so your results count towards any "at large" championship consideration.

 Rules & Info